-- expected outcomes - Content: Educate the parents understand there are pressure source from the environment and reinforce the children psychological and mental health with good parent accompany. - In the workshop, the parents can learn useful skills for expressing emotion, stress releasing which can help them and their children. - To learn about the adolescents common mental health problems and the early signs and symptoms of mental illness, as well as the ways to raise a resilient children. - The workshop for parents should highlight strategies for promoting mental health rather than solely on skills to identify and support students at risk. - Expected learning outcomes: After the workshop, parents can understand more about the adolescent's common mental health problems and the early signs and symptoms of mental illness, as well as the ways and skills to raise resilient children.
+- expected outcomes - Content: Educate the parents understand there are pressure source from the environment and reinforce the children psychological and mental health with good parent accompany. - In the workshop, the parents can learn useful skills for expressing emotion, stress releasing which can help them and their children. - To learn about the adolescents common mental health problems and the early signs and symptoms of mental illness, as well as the ways to raise a resilient children. - The workshop for parents will highlight strategies for promoting students' mental health rather than solely on skills to identify and support students - Expected learning outcomes: After the workshop, parents can understand more about the adolescent's common mental health problems and the early signs and symptoms of mental illness, as well as the ways and skills to raise resilient children. - 5.
+Student Talk: Overcoming learned helplessness: 11/2018-06/2018